Characterization of the Host Binary of the Directly Imaged Exoplanet HD 143811 AB b: HD 143811 AB

 BANYAN $\Sigma$ \citep{gagne:2018} gives a 69.5\% chance that HD~143811~AB is a member of Upper Sco, a 30.3\% chance of being part of UCL (Upper Centaurus-Lupus), and a 0.2\% chance of being in the field.
 This analysis is based on $Gaia$ DR3 \citep{GaiaDR3} parallax and proper motion and the DR2 \citep{gaiadr2} radial velocity ($1.68 \pm 0.96$ km/s).
 Substituting the system radial velocity we derive below ($0.48 \pm 0.02$ km/s) we find similar probabilities, but with a slightly higher chance of Upper Sco membership: 72.1\%, compared to 27.8\% and 0.2\% chances of UCL and the field, respectively.

 Given ages of Upper Sco of 10$\pm$3 Myr and UCL of $16 \pm 2$ Myr \citep{pecaut:2012}, and the uncertainty in the subgroup membership, we adopt an age for the system of $13 \pm 4$ Myr.
 This is consistent with the 2D age map of \citet{pecaut:2016}, where ages between $\sim$10--17 Myr are close to the 2D location of HD~143811~AB.
-HD~143811~AB was also identified as hosting a debris disk from detections of an infrared excess (e.g. \citealt{chen:2011}).

 More recently, HD~143811~AB was identified as a spectroscopic binary from analysis of high resolution spectroscopy. \citet{zakhozhay:2022} obtained 15 epochs of FEROS spectra, and note the target is a double lined spectroscopic binary (SB2) with a period between 20-80 days with a companion mass in the stellar regime.
 We utilize these archival FEROS data, as well as archival spectra from additional epochs, below in our analysis of the system.
-Similarly, \citet{grandjean:2023} obtain three HARPS (High Accuracy Radial velocity Planet Searcher) spectra of the system within one day, noting the cross-correlation function of HD~143811~AB is double-peaked, suggesting a stellar binary.
+Similarly, \citet{grandjean:2023} obtained three HARPS (High Accuracy Radial velocity Planet Searcher) spectra of the system within one day, noting the cross-correlation function of HD~143811~AB is double-peaked, suggesting a stellar binary.

+While HD 143811 AB has an infrared excess, and so likely contains a cold debris belt, the parameters of the debris disk are not currently well constrained.
+Analysis by \citet{chen:2011}, \citet{mcdonald:2012}, \citet{ballering:2013}, \citet{chen:2014}, and \citet{cotten:2016} all find evidence for a disk using either Spitzer or ALLWISE data (or both).
+However, the estimated disk radius varies from 8.5 AU \citep{cotten:2016}, to 23.8 AU \citep{chen:2014}, to 90 AU \citep{chen:2011}.
+Going forward, a reanalysis of the disk properties of this system will be necessary, especially to consider the binary nature of the host star, which was not known at the time of these past studies.
+Of particular interest will be whether the disk is between the orbits of the stellar binary ($\sim$0.2 AU) and the planet ($\sim$60 AU), or if instead the disk lies beyond the planet's orbit.